maciejpirog/cpp-effects/README.md

 ## A quick example: lightweight cooperative threads

-Here's a sneak preview of how one can use the library to define their own simple cooperative lightweight threads with a scheduler.
+As a sneak preview, we can use effect handlers to define our own tiny library for cooperative lightweight threads.
 The programmer's interface for threads will consist of two functions, `yield` and `fork`, together with a class that serves as a scheduler:

 ```cpp
 void yield();                          // Used by a thread to give up control